-Description Detached single storey cottage.
-Accommodation Ground Floor: Lounge, Conservatory, 2 Bedrooms, Kitchen and Shower Room with w.c.
-Gross internal floor area (m2) 72m2 or thereby.
-Neighbourhood and location The property is situated in a rural district approximately 1.5 miles from the town of Castle Douglas where adequate public transport, shopping, social and educational facilities are available.
-The property adjoins the A75 trunk road and is beside offices.
-Age The property would appear to have been constructed in the 19th century.
+Description Detached two storey villa.
+Accommodation Ground Floor: Conservatory, Lounge, Bedroom, Porch/Utility Room and Kitchen/Dining Room.
+First Floor: 2 Bedrooms and Shower Room with w.c.
+Gross internal floor area (m2) 123m2 or thereby.
+Neighbourhood and location The property is situated in a rural district approximately 6 miles from the town of Castle Douglas where adequate public transport, shopping, social and educational facilities can be found.
+Age The property would appear to have been constructed in the mid to late 19th century.
 Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a chimney head of stone and brick construction externally rendered with lead flashings.
+There are two chimney heads of stone construction, painted with lead flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in slates with stone ridging and hips.
-Access to the roof voids is via hatches in the ceilings of the kitchen and rear bedroom.
-There were head and shoulders inspections only.
-These areas are insulated.
+The roof is pitched and laid in slates with stone and tiled ridging and stone copings.
+The main roof is understood to have been re-slated in 2015 with the kitchen roof re-slated around 2012.
+Access to the kitchen roof void is via a hatch in the ceiling.
+This area is partially floored and is insulated.
+Access to the main roof void is via a hatch in the ceiling of the right hand bedroom's cupboard.
+There was a very restricted head and shoulders inspection only.
+This area is insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Main walls Main walls appropriate.
-Foundations and concealed parts were not exposed or Main walls Windows, external doors and joinery appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone, painted, with a brick and appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone, painted, with a brick and roughcast rear extension.
-Internal and external doors were opened and closed appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone, painted, with a brick and roughcast rear extension.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone, painted, with a brick and roughcast rear extension.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible. appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone, painted, with a brick and roughcast rear extension.
-Internal and external doors were opened and closed where keys were available.
+The main walls are of solid stone construction, part roughcast and painted.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The front entrance has double timber panelled doors with a
+The windows are UPVC sealed unit double glazed of casement design.
+There is a UPVC double glazed rooflight in the right hand bedroom.